sixtus/go-finger-exercise/ASSUMPTIONS.md

 ## Notes implementing an actors helper
    - The file is not unique, reading into a map will make the last name win.
 Assuming that's ok.
+   - The repos helper will be exactly the same, so refactoring the code to be generic